 Does Health Insurance Cover Work-Related Injuries?

-And if an employee dies as a result of their injuries, it can provide a death benefit to the person’s family.
+If an employee dies as a result of their injuries, it can provide a death benefit to the person’s family.
 Plus, workers’ comp can provide employers with protection from certain types of employee lawsuits.
+Considering all of the above, it makes sense to ensure that you and your business are completely covered by having health insurance and a work-related injuries policy.

 What’s not Covered by Work Injury Insurance?